Emblem21-OpenSource/flownote/docs/01-installation.md

 # Installation

-FlowNote can be added to any project with this simple command, based upon your package manager:
+FlowNote can be added to any NodeJS project with NPM or Yarn:

 ```bash
 npm install flownote --production --save